Stalinka: Ordinary Stalinist buildings

-A common type of ordinary Stalinist buildings consists of low-rise houses ranging from 1 to 3 stories in height.
-The most widespread are two-story buildings with 8 to 18 apartments, though more impressive three-story apartment buildings, houses with mezzanines, and single-story individual or paired cottages were also constructed.

 Low-rise Stalinist buildings were built in the post-war period up until 1960.
 These houses were constructed according to pre-designed standard series, which included several house variants: single-, double-, or triple-entrance buildings, corner designs, those with shops on the ground floor, as well as dormitories.

 Low-rise construction was utilized because it offered several advantages: it did not require scarce construction equipment, could be carried out by low-skilled workers—including German prisoners of war and convicts—and the construction of a house did not take much time.
 This explains the nickname "German houses," although not all of these buildings were constructed by Germans.
 In Saint Petersburg, the term "German cottages" is common due to their low height (2–3 stories) compared to the city's predominant architecture.
 In the 1990s and 2000s, all the apartments in some of these houses were bought up, after which they were converted into "true" cottages (individual residential homes).

-The design of low-rise houses was lightweight: walls were made of brick with hollow masonry or cinder blocks, wooden floors, and no basements.

-Low-rise houses were typically intended for workers' settlements near industrial enterprises.
-Depending on the location and size of the enterprise, these settlements might lack water supply, sewage systems, central heating, or other utilities.
-As a result, different projects included houses with or without bathrooms, with central or stove heating.
-In some designs, there was no central water supply or sewage system—instead, pit latrines with cesspits were used.
-The latter occupy an intermediate position between "solid" Stalinist houses and temporary barrack-type structures.

-Low-rise development was carried out in blocks, with 10–30 identical two-story houses arranged along the perimeter and within the interior.
-This uniform construction foreshadowed the mass housing projects of the Khrushchev era.
-However, unlike the monotonous Khrushchev-era housing blocks, the quarters of standard low-rise Stalinist buildings have a more appealing appearance due to the variety of house designs within a single series, the presence of plaster, molded decorations, columns, bay windows, balconies of various shapes, complex multi-pitched roofs, and other "architectural excesses," which were condemned by the 1955 decree.